spritz-group/QRFuzz/fuzzqr/QRCodeGenerator/README.md

 - Python 3.9+ and `pip`
     - For the first time run `pip install -r requirements.txt` to install all the mandatory dependencies
+- Install also tkinter using: `sudo apt-get install python3-tk`

 ### Usage